typewriter-editor/typewriter/doc/guide.md

 ## Data Model

-The mental model for thinking about your data is just text.
+The mental model for thinking about your data is to think in plain text.
 This makes it very easy to reason about.
-For example, say you have the text:
+For example, say you have the content:

 ```
 What did the cheerleaders say to the ghost?
 ```

-and you want to add the answer to your joke on the next line.
-You will insert the text `"\nShow your spirit!"` at index `43` (the index directly after the existing content).
+If you want to add the answer to your joke on the next line, you will insert the text `"\nShow your spirit!"` at the end of the existing content.

 ### Indexes and Ranges

-Because the contents of your editor is just text, any location in your editor can be described with a single number, an **index**.
+Because the content of your editor is plain text, any location in your editor can be described with a single number, an **index**.

 ```
 |H|o|w| |d|o| you get a baby alien to sleep|?|